joyrexus/regula/README.md

 - **Successive Evaluations** – Support iterative evaluations where new data can update an existing ruleset evaluation instead of starting from scratch.
 - **Introspection** – Easily inspect the current state of a ruleset evaluation, including rule results, evaluation counts, and data sources.
 - **Scalability & Extensibility** – Designed to integrate into distributed, event-driven systems with minimal overhead.

-Regula is particularly useful in cases where you need to ...

-- Trigger evaluations based on asynchronous events (e.g., Kafka topics) or synchronous API calls.
-- Generate a snapshot of your ruleset's state on every evaluation to track compliance progress and data provenance.
-- Maintain a history of your ruleset's evaluations, enabling full auditability.
-- Utilize complex decision logic within your workflow platform.

 ## Supported Expressions